 Detroit center removes name of ex-mayor with racist past

-Officials have said the name change will save taxpayers millions of dollars and move the riverfront facility toward being financially self-sustaining.
+Officials have said the name change will save state taxpayers millions of dollars and move the riverfront facility toward being financially self-sustaining.
 It had been owned and operated by the city until 2009, when a regional authority was created.

 Officials said earlier this year a new name also removes negative history.
 Albert Cobo, who served as mayor from 1950 to 1957, sought to keep blacks out of predominantly white neighborhoods.